abbasudo/laravel-zibal/README.md

 Zibal::init(
     1000000,            //required amount          - in rial
-    'redirect',         //required callback        - can be either route name or a valid url starting with http or https ['key' => 'value'], //optional callback_params - will be passed to callback , works only when route name passed to callback
+    'redirect',         //required callback        - can be either route name or a valid url starting with http or https ['key' => 'value'], //optional callback_params - will be passed to callback as query params , works only when route name passed to callback
     'description',      //optional description     - additional data , good for various reports 123,                //optional orderId         - id of clients order (eg $invoice->id) , will be passed back to callback '09366217515',      //optional mobile          - clients mobile number